-In 1955, at the suggestion of his friend Lloyd Price, Richard send a demo tape to the small L.A.-based, Specialty Records.
-Art Rupe, the owner of Speciality, was hardly impressed and it would be six months before he got a call.
+In 1955, at the suggestion of his friend Lloyd Price, Richard sent a demo tape to the small L.A.-based Specialty Records.
+Art Rupe, the owner of Speciality, was hardly impressed and it would be six months before Richard got a call.
 A recording session was arranged in New Orleans' J&M Studios, owned by Cosimo Matassa and the home studio of Fats Domino.
 Bumps Blackwell was given the responsibility of meeting Richard and recording the session.

-The follow-up, "Long Tall Sally", topped the R&B chart and was the first of his three U.S. Top 10 hits, despite also being covered by Pat Boone.
-Richard's string of chart success continued with the double-sider "Rip It Up"/"Ready Teddy", the former being his first UK release and chart entry in late 1956.
-Richard triumphantly returned in 1957 with "Keep a Knockin'" and "Good Golly Miss Molly" and he quickly became renowned for his energetic live shows, his signature greasy pompadour and cake makeup look, and his manic, flamboyant personality, becoming one of the most successful African-American artists of rock's early period.
+The follow-up, "Long Tall Sally", topped the R&B chart, reached #6 on the Pop chart, and was the first of his three U.S. Top 10 hits, despite also being covered by Pat Boone.
+Richard's string of chart success continued with "Slippin' And Slidin' (#33), the double-sided "Rip It Up"/"Ready Teddy" (#17), the former being his first UK release and chart entry in late 1956.
+Richard triumphantly returned in 1957 with "Jenny, Jenny" (#10), "Keep a Knockin'" (#8) and "Good Golly Miss Molly" (#10).
+He quickly became renowned for his energetic live shows, his signature greasy pompadour and cake makeup look, his manic and flamboyant personality, becoming one of the most successful African-American artists of Rock's early period.

-In October, 1962, Richard began a tour of England and a year later, toured Europe with the Rolling Stones as his opening act.
-In 1964, he signed with Vee Jay Records where he re-recorded all his hits, revived a few oldies and cut some new rockers, but the sales were unimpressive.
-In the mid-60s, soul music was taking hold worldwide and Richard's soulful Vee Jay tracks, "I Don't Know What You've Got But It's Got Me" (which featured Jimi Hendrix on guitar) and "Without Love", although not pop hits, were among the best recordings of the genre.
-Though he scored no major hits over the next few years, by 1968 he had sold more than 32 million records worldwide and brought the power of rock to countries throughout the world.
+In October, 1962, Richard began a tour of England and a year later toured Europe with The Rolling Stones as his opening act.
+In 1964 he signed with Vee Jay Records where he re-recorded all his hits, revived a few oldies and cut some new rockers, but the sales were unimpressive.
+In the mid-'60s, Soul music was taking hold worldwide and Richard's Vee Jay tracks, "I Don't Know What You've Got But It's Got Me" (which featured Jimi Hendrix on guitar) and "Without Love", although not Pop hits, were among the best recordings of the genre.
+Though he scored no major hits over the next few years, by 1968 he had sold more than 32 million records worldwide and brought the power of Rock 'n' Roll to countries throughout the world.

-Reprise Records, whom he joined in 1970, tried very hard to return him to the top, and under the expertise of producer Richard Perry, he managed minor U.S. hits "Freedom Blues" and "Greenwood, Mississippi", but his three albums sold poorly.
-The rest of the 70s was spent jumping from label to label, recording in supergroup-type projects and playing oldies shows.
-When he desired, he could still out-rock anyone, but there was often too much Las Vegas glitter, excessive posturing and an element of self-parody.
-Richard continued touring throughout the '70s, maintaining his celebrity status as a rock icon, then suddenly, in 1976, he re-joined the church and for the next decade preached throughout America.
-In 1979, during a revival meeting in North Richmond, Carolina, he warned the congregation about the evils of rock & roll music and declared, "If God can save an old homosexual like me, he can save anybody."
+Reprise Records, whom he joined in 1970, tried very hard to return him to the top, and under the expertise of producer Richard Perry, he managed minor U.S. hits "Freedom Blues" )#100) and "Greenwood, Mississippi" (#88), but his three albums sold poorly.
+The rest of the '70s was spent jumping from label to label, recording in supergroup-type projects and playing oldies shows.
+When he desired, he could still out-Rock anyone, but there was often too much Las Vegas glitter, excessive posturing and an element of self-parody.
+Richard continued touring throughout the '70s, maintaining his celebrity status as a Rock icon, then suddenly, in 1976, he re-joined the church and for the next decade preached throughout America.
+In 1979, during a revival meeting in North Richmond, Carolina, he warned the congregation about the evils of Rock 'n' Roll music and declared, "If God can save an old homosexual like me, he can save anybody."